Warner Bros. Jungle Habitat: History

-The walk-through section was a small theme park which included a petting zoo, camel and elephant rides, snack bars, gift shop, a reptile house, a dolphin show, and "Bugs Bunny and Friends" live shows including Warner Bros.
-Looney Tunes characters, including Bugs Bunny, Daffy Duck, Porky Pig, Yosemite Sam, Tweety Bird, Sylvester the Cat, Speedy Gonzales, Wile E. Coyote and the Road Runner.
+The walk-through section, named Jungle Junction, was a small theme park which included a petting zoo, camel and elephant rides, snack bars, gift shop, a reptile house, a dolphin show, a small tram station, and Bugs Bunny and Friends live shows with Warner Bros.'
+Looney Tunes characters, including Bugs Bunny, Daffy Duck, Porky Pig, Yosemite Sam, Tweety Bird, Sylvester the Cat, Speedy Gonzales, Foghorn Leghorn, Wile E. Coyote and Road Runner and Merlin the Magic Mouse.
 Guests could have their photographs taken with the characters.
 The shows occurred three times a day on weekdays, and four on weekends.
-A small tram station here was called Jungle Junction.
 The park did not have amusement-style rides, although there were plans (which never materialized) to add them in the spring of 1977.

 Plans

 The park was initially profitable.
 However, business declined gradually as it failed to attract repeat business without changing its attractions or adding new ones.
 In 1975, Warner Bros. proposed a $20 million expansion project to the site.
 The project would include a large wooden roller coaster, a steel junior coaster, a carousel, log flume, plus adult spinning rides, and a few "kiddie" rides.
 The township's residents were divided on whether or not to approve such a project.
 The potential for further traffic congestion was a major issue.